zzzkasper-1995/nextJs_template/README.md

 # Template for the basic project nextJs

-This example contains an example of integration and configuration of Redux and Jest in NextJs.
+This example contains an template of integration and configuration of Redux and Jest in NextJs.